AdobeDocs/campaign-standard.en/help/developing/using/step-3--configure-the-screens.md

 * Personalize the way in which the list of elements that make up the resource is presented
 * Define the way the detail view of each element of the resource is displayed

-## Enabling access from the navigation menu
+## Enabling access from the navigation menu {#enabling-access-from-the-navigation-menu}

 If you want your resource to have a dedicated screen, you can make it available from the navigation menu.